On this page:

 Totally Renewable Yackandandah (TRY) has been awarded $380,389 towards a $767,014 project.
 The project established a microgrid in Yackandandah to reduce energy bills for local residents and help the community achieve their 100% renewable energy target by 2022.

-The project will increase the number of houses with solar PV and batteries on a Single Wire Earth Return powerline and include control technology to manage network security.
+The project increased the number of houses with solar PV and batteries on a 'single wire earth return’ (SWER) powerline, common in rural and end-of-grid locations across Australia, and included control technology to manage network security.

-The project involved engagement with 33 network-connected households.
-Subsidised the installation of
+The TRY Microgrid Project was completed in July 2021.
+The project involved engagement with 33 network-connected households and subsidised the installation of:

 • 17 smart Energy Controllers